 The Jabra Elite Active 75t Truly Wireless are better headphones for sports and fitness than the Sennheiser MOMENTUM True Wireless 2.
 The Jabra are smaller, more comfortable, and have long continuous battery life.
 They even have a more bass-heavy sound to keep you pumped up while you exercise.
 While the Sennheiser have active noise cancelling, the Jabra are still able to reduce slightly more noise without having an ANC feature.

 The Jabra Elite Active 75t Truly Wireless are better truly wireless in-ears than the Google Pixel Buds 2020 Truly Wireless.
-The Jabra have a higher IP rating for water and dust resistance, have a more excited sound profile with a ton of extra low-bass, and have physical buttons that offer more functionality.
-They also block way more background noise, have a better microphone, support multi-device pairing, and have a much better app with access to a graphic EQ and presets.
+The Jabra have a higher IP rating for water and dust resistance and physical buttons that offer more functionality.
+They also block way more background noise, have better microphone recording quality, support multi-device pairing, and have a much better app with access to a graphic EQ and presets.
 On the other hand, the Pixel's case holds more charges, and can fully charge your earbuds much faster.
 They also pair instantly with Android devices.

 The Jaybird Vista Truly Wireless are slightly better truly wireless earbuds for sports than the Jabra Elite Active 75t Truly Wireless.
 They have added stability fins which helps them fit more securely than the Jabra.
-Their charging case is also better-suited to athletes on-the-go.
-However, the Jabra have better mic quality for taking calls during a run and have a longer-lasting battery too.
+Their charging case is also better-suited for athletes on-the-go.
+However, the Jabra's microphone has a better recording quality, so your voice sounds better during phone calls.
+The Jabra have a longer continuous battery life as well.